Expertium/expertium.github.io/RedditBot.md

 **Can I get more data?**

+This next technique is kind of my own invention.
+I haven't seen anything exactly like this, but I have seen some conceptually similer idea.
+Let's call it "fused examples".
+Key idea: if two posts have the same label and their combined length, in tokens, is <= the context window of the Transformer (which is 512 tokens in my case), we can smash them together to create a third one.
+If you combine the text labeled as, say, "Helper Add-on", with another text that is also labeled as "Helper Add-on", then obviously the conbined text should have the same label.
+Why wouldn't it?

+This doesn't work on posts that are too long to fit into the context window after fusion, and also on posts that have 2-3 labels and this combination of labels is unique and doesn't occur anywhere else in the dataset.
+Last but not least, I have excluded "Null" an "General" posts from this because those categories contain vastly different posts.
+So only posts with other labels get fused.
+Because of all that, the overall increase in the number of training examples is much less than 2.

+**Can I get more data?!**

 I can take existing texts and randomly swap two adjacent (one comes after the other) sentences.
 Example:

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'